jackdesert/arscca/README.md

 These commands will start build the docker image and run it in a container.

+First make sure your home directory is executable by all.

     cd /path/to/repo
     sudo docker-compose build
     sudo docker-compose up